Research course

 Traditional graduate studies for a research degree do not offer the ethical and legal knowledge or the comprehensive training needed for cutting-edge research into bioethics and medical jurisprudence.
 A more structured approach is called for.

-This programme is designed to provide a solid skills basis for independent research, and to guide you steadily towards the completion of a structured doctoral thesis, which is based on publishable journal articles and book chapters.
-The programme itself is unique in its combination of group sessions in research methods and presentation events which are designed to ensure a genuine sense of community among researchers, and friendly but consistent supervision by world-class scholars in the field.
+This programme is designed to provide a solid skills basis for independent research.
+It will guide you steadily towards the completion of a structured doctoral thesis, which is based on publishable journal articles and book chapters.
+The programme itself is unique in its combination of group sessions in research methods and presentation events.
+They are designed to ensure a genuine sense of community among researchers, and friendly but consistent supervision by world-class scholars in the field.

 The topics and themes which are covered during the group sessions in Year 1 address the diverse challenges of doctoral research in health law and ethics, for example: